KaraniWachira/KaraniWachira/README.md

 # 💫 About Me:
-I am developer with a passion for clean, efficient code and data tidying, using R. <br>My projects revolve around data analysis and front end web development, where I primarily work with Angular and TypeScript. <br> Read my blogs on QuartoPub => https://keithkarani.quarto.pub/
+I am developer with a passion for clean, efficient code and data tidying, using R. <br>My projects revolve around data analysis, where I work with tidyverse packages and present my work using Quarto and Shiny. <br> Read my blogs on QuartoPub => https://keithkarani.quarto.pub/

 ## 🌐 Socials: